marcosvbs/scorecaster/README.md

 # Development: runserver, DEBUG on, code mounted from the host
 docker compose up web

-# Railway simulation: gunicorn + WhiteNoise, DEBUG off, migrations on boot,
+# Production simulation: gunicorn + WhiteNoise, DEBUG off, migrations on boot,
-# SQLite on a named volume (mirrors a Railway volume mount at /data)
+# SQLite on a named volume mounted at /data
 docker compose --profile railway up --build railway
 ```

 Both serve on <http://localhost:8000>.

+> The `railway` compose profile is just a label for the production-like setup —
+> rename it in `docker-compose.yml` if you prefer.

-## Deployment (Railway)
+## Deployment

-The app runs as a **single container** — there is no separate cron service,
+The app runs as a **single container** — the scheduler and the web process live
-because a Railway volume mounts on only one service and the SQLite file must be
+together rather than as separate services, because the SQLite file must be
-reachable from the web process.
+reachable from the web process and a persistent volume typically mounts on a
+single service/host.

 `start.sh` (the container entrypoint) does, in order: